DomoApps/domo-developer-portal/docs/Apps/App-Catalyst.md

 ## FAQ

-__Q:__ How does App Catalyst work?
+**Q:** How does App Catalyst work?

-__A:__ Starting with a natural language description of what you are looking for, App Catalyst will convert the request into a functional pro-code app (index.html, manifest.json, app.js, app.js, thumbnail.png)
+**A:** Starting with a natural language description of what you are looking for, App Catalyst will convert the request into a functional pro-code app (index.html, manifest.json, app.js, thumbnail.png)

-__Q:__ Can I make edits via the prompt to the project?
+**Q:** Can I make edits via the prompt to the project?

-__A:__ Currently no, each prompt will re-generate the project.
+**A:** Currently no, each prompt will re-generate the project.
 We are working on streamlined editing to support minor edits.

-__Q:__ Do I have to use the pro-code editor?
+**Q:** Do I have to use the pro-code editor?

-__A:__ No, once your project is saved to the Asset Library, you can download the project and do traditional app development with your favorite tools.
-Domo's App Developer Framework
+**A:** No, once your project is saved to the Asset Library, you can download the project and do traditional app development with your favorite tools using Domo's App Developer Framework.

 ![AC_Picture12.png](../../assets/images/AC_Picture12.png)

-__Q:__ Do I need coding experience to take advantage of App Catalyst?
+**Q:** Do I need coding experience to take advantage of App Catalyst?

-__A:__ No, App Catalyst is specifically designed for beginners & business users with no prior coding experience.
-However, editing, data wiring, and additional functionality will need to be done by a developer who is familiar with Javascript.
+**A:** No, App Catalyst is specifically designed for beginners and business users with no prior coding experience.
+However, editing, data wiring, and additional functionality will need to be done by a developer who is familiar with JavaScript.